Freddy Boey: Awards and appointments

 Boey won the President's Science and Technology Medal in 2013, the highest scientific award in Singapore.
 He received the gold medal from the President Tony Tan Keng Yam during September 2013.

 He was awarded Singapore's Public Administration Medal (Gold) by the Government of Singapore in 2016.
 He was also awarded Singapore's Public Administration Medal (Silver) by the Government of Singapore in 2010.
 He is a director on the boards of the Intellectual Property Office of Singapore, DSO National Laboratories and Temasek Laboratories@NTU, and is a founding member of the newly set up Singapore Academy of Engineers.

 He is also a member of the SPRING Singapore Technology Policy Advisory Committee and has been on the President's Science and President's Technology Award committee since 2007.

 Boey is on the panel of several national funding and award panels and has chaired the National A*STAR Grants Review Committee for the past few years.
 He is also Honorary Professor at both the University of Indonesia and the Nanjing University of Posts and Telecommunications.

 An active member of the materials engineering community, Boey is a Fellow of the Institute of Materials, Minerals and Mining (United Kingdom) and Fellow of the Institute of Engineers Singapore, and was until recently the Deputy President of the Materials Research Society, Singapore.

 Boey was an ad hoc member of NTU's inaugural University Academic Advisory Committee.
 He was also an appointed member of both the University Blue Ribbon Commission and the Blue Ribbon Implementation Commission.

 In November 2011, Boey received the Distinguished Alumni of the Year Award from Monash University at the 50th anniversary celebrations of its Faculty of Engineering.
 The award recognises his achievements as a teacher, researcher and innovator, including his exceptional contributions to nanomedicine, as well as his active community engagement.

 In December 2011, he received the Degree of Doctor of Technology from Loughborough University for his outstanding achievements as an engineer and academic leader.

 In February 2013, he was awarded the prestigious Faculty of Medicine Fellowship by Imperial College London in recognition of his achievements in the field of biomedical engineering and his outstanding contributions to the development of the Lee Kong Chian School of Medicine.

+Boey was appointed the President of City University of Hong Kong on 18 May 2023, and he formally resigned from the post on 24 Apr 2026.